RanjitMaharjan/Hotel_management_in_php/README.md

 it has the functions to rate the rooms . on the basic of the rating the rooms are recomended to the users

-re can also say that it has recomendation system along with the hotel management system
+We can also say that it has recomendation system along with the hotel management system